alessandro-py/Coursera_Capstone/README.md

 # Coursera_Capstone
-## this respository will be used for the Capstone Coursera projects
+## this respository will be used for the Capstone Coursera project